ionut-t/bark/README.md

 bark
 ```

-By default, `bark` will review all changes in the working directory (including untracked).
+By default, `bark` will review all tracked changes in the working directory.
 To review only the staged changes, use the `--staged` or `-s` flag:

 ```bash
 bark --staged